Bharat9848/notes/os.md

  - Security: One program should not interfere the integrity of other program i.e. its resources should not be changed maliciously by other rogue program.
 Program's instructions are coded in virtual addresses.
  - Fairness: Process got preemption based on time.
  - Throughput: Processes blocked due to IO get preemptied to give control to other running programs.
+ - swap space/ virtual memory : In case of less amount of RAM to load a new process, OS put an existent memory pages to disk.
+For memory pages a part of disk is allocated called swap space.
+It is tradeoff between OS killing a process and perfromance penality.
+Lot of server software turn off the this feature as it causes performance penality.
+ - disk cache: It is part of RAM which caches disk pages.
+Its process agnostic as any process can avail the disk pages irrespective of process which loads those pages.
+It is very helpful in cases where some producer and consumer process are sharing resources.

 ## Further reading
  - How memory barrier works in mutliprocessor cpus?